Forget the new iPhones: Apple’s best product is now privacy

 iOS 12, which ships on the new iPhones announced this week–and will be available for all iPhones and iPads going back to the iPhone 5s and original iPad Air–will allow users to shield themselves even more from the likes of Google and Facebook, whose prying digital eyes tracking us around the web via the embedded Like and Share buttons on web pages.
 Yep, Facebook and Google can track your movements even if you don’t interact with these buttons–well, until Apple shut that down.

 In iOS 12 Apple is also introducing anti-fingerprinting technology in Safari.
 Fingerprinting is a tracking technology advertisers and data firms use to identify your movements online.
-They do this by recording characteristics about the device you are using–such as hard drive size, screen resolution, fonts, installed, and more–and then recording a log of that device’s movements.
+They do this by recording characteristics about the device you are using–such as hard drive size, screen resolution, fonts installed, and more–and then recording a log of that device’s movements.
 Though fingerprinting doesn’t give the firms access to your name, they know what the owner of a specific device does online and can build a profile around those actions.
 Well, again, until Apple shut that down with iOS 12 by stripping the unique characteristics of your device away from advertisers’ tracking software.
 These same benefits are also found in Apple’s latest MacOS Mojave, by the way.

 And Apple’s privacy protections extend to the hardware itself.
 In iOS 11, Apple introduced tech that physically disables data transfers from a device’s Lightning port to thwart bad actors from using cracking tools to access your data on your device.
 The company was also the first to introduce full disk encryption on its laptops and desktops with its FileVault technology.
 With FileVault 2, it turned this encryption on by default on every Mac–making it infinitely harder for someone with access to your Mac to access the data on it without the password.
 And with its latest MacBook Pros Apple even introduced a hardware backstop where the microphone in the laptop is automatically disabled when the lid is closed–ensuring no one can listen in on you.
 Further, in MacOS Mojave, apps will now need your explicit permission to access your Mac’s camera and microphone, so malware can’t hijack your camera to creep in on you and advertisers can’t use ultrasonic ad tracking to hear what you are watching on television.